 Students in the data science BS program are eligible to participate in either the Statistics and Actuarial Science U2G combined BS/MS degree program or the Computer Science U2G BS/MCS degree program.
-Interested students should consult their adviser as early as possible.
+Interested students should consult their advisor as early as possible.

 The data science major emphasizes the statistical/probabilistic and algorithmic methods that underlie the preparation, analysis, and communication of complete data.
 With its focus on technical foundations, the data science program promotes skills useful for creating and implementing new or special-purpose analysis and visualization tools.
 It also promotes a fundamental understanding of how to best handle uncertainty when making data-driven decisions.

 Data science majors develop data preparation skills, including writing software to obtain, extract, merge, clean, and/or transform raw data.
-Analysis or information extraction methods include machine and statistical learning, statistical modeling and inference, and algorithm efficiency analysis.
+Analysis of information extraction methods include machine and statistical learning, statistical modeling and inference, and algorithm efficiency analysis.

 Data visualization, report writing, and oral presentations are important communication methods.
 The major includes two capstone courses that emphasize communication, ethics, and teamwork.